bozsahin/ceng444/README.md

 <p> The second part of the project includes code generation and execution, in
 RISC-V, using <code>Spike</code>.
-(We also accept LLVM, MIPS, x86 code generation; however, these you have to do at your own risk.)
+(We also accept LLVM, MIPS, x86 code generation; however, these you have to do without expecting too much help from us.)

 <b>Grading</b>:
 <ol>